-The out-of-pocket payments for prescription medications can impose financial burden on patients from low- and middle- income and who suffer from chronic diseases.
-The present study aimed at evaluating the affordability of Cardiovascular diseases (CVDs) medication in Iran.
+The out‐of‐pocket payments for prescription medications can impose a financial burden on patients from low‐ and middle‐ incomes and who suffer from chronic diseases.
+The present study aims at evaluating the affordability of cardiovascular disease (CVD) medication in Iran.
 This includes measuring affordability through World Health Organization/Health Action International (WHO/HAI) methodology.
-In this method, affordability was characterized as the number of days' 28 wages of the lowest-paid unskilled government worker.
-The different medication therapy scenarios were defined in mono-and combination therapy approaches.
-This method adds on to WHO/HAI methodology to discover new approaches to affordability assessment.
-The results show the differences in the medicines affordability when different approaches were used in mono-and combination therapy between 6 main sub-therapeutic groups of CVD.
-It indicates the medicine affordability isn’t a static concept and it changed dynamically between CVD therapeutic subgroups when it used alone or in combination of other medicines regarding patients’ characteristics and medical conditions.
-The hypertension and anti-arrhythmia therapeutic groups had the most non36 affordable and hyperlipidemia had most affordable medicines.
-Therefore, the affordability can be considered as a dynamic concept, which not only affected by the medicine price, but significantly affected by patient’s characteristics, number of medical conditions, and insurance coverage.
+In this method, affordability is characterized as the number of daysʹ wages of the lowest‐paid unskilled government worker.
+The different medication therapy scenarios are defined in mono‐and combination therapy approaches.
+This method adds on to WHO/HAI methodology to discover new approaches to affordability assessments.
+The results show the differences in the medicines affordability when different approaches are used in mono‐and combination therapy between 6 main sub‐therapeutic groups of CVD.
+It indicates the medicine affordability is not a static concept and it changes dynamically between CVD therapeutic subgroups when it used alone or in combination with other medicines regarding patients’ characteristics and medical conditions.
+Hypertension and anti‐arrhythmia therapeutic groups had the most non-affordability and hyperlipidemia had the most affordable medicines.
+Therefore, affordability can be considered as a dynamic concept, which not only affected by the medicine price but significantly affected by a patient’s characteristics, the number of medical conditions, and insurance coverage.

 |Number of pages||20|